 Gari Yala – Speak The Truth

-Fake news is currently a much discussed topic, but for First Nations people fake news has been around for a long time - only it's been called history.
+Fake news is currently a much discussed topic, but for First Nations people fake news has been around for a long time—only it's been called history.
 This (fake news) has been historically created, preserved as well as disseminated by museums, archives, academia and media, institutions often thought to be unbiased and keepers of truth.
-The stories that enter theses spaces become authoritative sources and because of this, history told outside of these institutions, especially narratives that contradict the dominant ones being told by museums and archives are seldom considered legitimate or credible.
+The stories that enter these spaces become authoritative sources and because of this, history told outside of these institutions, especially narratives that contradict the dominant ones being told by museums and archives are seldom considered legitimate or credible.

 This theme has been explored throughout the career of interdisciplinary artist Brook Andrew who often engages with archival material and cultural objects in museums to reinterpret the dominant colonial narratives and offer alternative perspectives.
 Andrew asks the audience critically engage the history (fake news) and ask whose stories, whose voices are invisible, whose are favoured.

-His work Iraq Museum, Far from Whole, Reopens Six Years after Looting which superimposes a headline from the New York Times (another supposed arbiter of truth) onto a British colonial home-décor image, continues this questioning.
-The headline chosen is one from a 2009 article about the Iraq Museum in Baghdad reopening after the looting of approximately 15,000 objects, some of which are more than 7,000 years old, which occurred during the United States led invasion of Iraq in 2003.
-This highlights the impact of invasion, colonisation and violence has on the truth, as well as the continued pillaging Indigenous material culture by the West.
+His work Iraq Museum, Far from Whole, Reopens Six Years after Looting, which superimposes a headline from the New York Times (another supposed arbiter of truth) onto a British colonial home-décor image, continues this questioning.
+The headline chosen is one from a 2009 article about the Iraq Museum in Baghdad reopening after the looting of approximately 15,000 objects, some of which are more than 7,000 years old, that occurred during the United States–led invasion of Iraq in 2003.
+This highlights the impact that invasion, colonisation and violence has on the truth, as well as the continued pillaging of Indigenous material culture by the West.

-Iraq Museum, Far from Whole, Reopens Six Years after Looting and other Brook Andrew work does not want to have the audience completely dismiss these institutions, not to assume every story they convey is entirely biased and not engage with them in the future but to have audiences be more critical.
+Iraq Museum, Far from Whole, Reopens Six Years after Looting and other Brook Andrew works do not want to have the audience completely dismiss these institutions—not to assume every story they convey is entirely biased and not engage with them in the future, but to have audiences be more critical.
 Question what authority means and who gave it.
 Question whose voices are privileged and is there a lack of historically marginalised voices.